Les Chevalets de Saint Paul – St Paul’s easels

 The painters’ workshop

-I had the opportunity to discover the workshop of Art Therapy Valetudo of the psychiatric clinic Saint Paul de Mausole in Saint Remy de Provence and I was moved by the vision of the easels used by the patients.
+I had the opportuniy to discover the Art Therapy Valetudo workshop in St Paul de Mausole, a Psychatric clinic in St Rémy de Provence where I have been struck by the vision of the easels used by the patients.

-This workshop is one of the therapeutic tools that gives patients additional means of prevention, assistance and alternative to hospitalization.
+This workshop represents one of the diverse therapeutic tools which enables these women to get other means of prevention, aid and alternative to hospitalization.

 It was with great emotion that I entered this place of peace, care and creation.
 I discovered these wooden easels, where the color reveals the absence of the works that were born of the paintbrushes of the patients initially, artists, also later.
 These rectangles surrounded by paint appeared to me like ghostly images of the missing paintings.
 They were an echo of the works of Vincent, created in this place, now dispersed in the world’s greatest museums.

-Walking through the gardens and stone slabs that Van Gogh had surveyed, I felt a vertigo thinking of the artist, misunderstood and rejected by his contemporaries and today so adulated.
-The current enthusiasm for his paintings makes even more cruel the fate of the accursed artist.
+Walking through the gardens and stone slabs that Van Gogh paced up and down, I was seized by dizziness, thinking of the artist, misunderstood and rejected by his contemporaries and so adulated today.
+The current enthusiasm for his paintings making the fate of the cursed artist even more cruel.

 I wanted to make images of the easels covered in colors but showing the silhouette of the disappeared works.
 These colors and forms are prints that the artists of the Maison Saint Paul studio have left behind.

 They are for me a reminiscence of the vague images of my research work of recent years “The Breath of Time”.
 These images had been “painted” while my eyes slowly deteriorated without my realizing it.
 After two operations in the eyes, I had regained the vision of colors and contrasts.
 I was curious to know what was going to happen before my rejuvenated eyes.
 And here I discovered this whirlwind of colors.

 They are each a work by default in which I wanted to dive to see more than the surplus colors.